Skip to Content

 Consolidate, Consolidate

-enjoying mom and son time in munich.
+Enjoying mom and son time in munich.

 The less you have to keep track of the less likely you are to lose something, especially while keeping track of a toddler.
 Try to combine as many items as you can, say by packing a single large suitcase for you and the kids.
 And consider renting or borrowing equipment like a travel crib at your destination.